zielesny/ErtlFunctionalGroupsFinder/README.md

 ErtlFunctionalGroupsFinder is currently under scientific review - more detailed information will be available soon.

 # Acknowledgments
 The authors like to thank Peter Ertl for describing his algorithm in a way that allowed easy re-implementation.
 This is not always the case.
 We also thank him for valuable discussions.
-We appreciate help from Egon Willighagen and John Mayfield with the CDK integration.
+We appreciate help from Egon Willighagen and John Mayfield with the CDK integration and from Felix Bänsch for unbiased release testing.

 # References
 **Ertl algorithm**<br/>